Halifax Tides FC: Identity

 The Tides' colours are "ocean cyan", "granite purple", and "ship grey".
 Its crest depicts the saltire on the flag of Nova Scotia as a pair of colliding waves in front of a ship's bow.
 The ship forms the outline of the crest "as a reminder to always propel forward", while the Moon is depicted at its centre, allegorising the club's intended impact on the local community to the Moon's tides.
 Four vertical stripes decorate the base of the crest, representing the four predecessors of the Halifax Regional Municipality prior to their amalgamation in 1996: Halifax, Bedford, Dartmouth, and Halifax County.
 The crest was first registered with the Canadian Intellectual Property Office in April 2024.

 Stadium

-The Tides will play their home games at the Wanderers Grounds, a "pop-up" stadium in downtown Halifax.
+The Tides play their home games at the Wanderers Grounds, a "pop-up" stadium in downtown Halifax.

-The Tides will play their home games at the Wanderers Grounds in downtown Halifax.
+The Tides play their home games at the Wanderers Grounds in downtown Halifax.
 The Wanderers Grounds is a natural grass field located between the Citadel Hill and the Halifax Public Gardens, upon which a 6,500-seat "pop up" stadium was built in 2018 for the HFX Wanderers of the Canadian Premier League.
 The Wanderers are currently pursuing a CA$40 million upgrade of the venue with 8,500-seat permanent grandstands.